 Traditionally published in dozens of books and magazines.

 Creator and head writer of an upcoming western TV show, professional screenwriter.

 Copy editor of thousands of books and other written works.

 Mark is the co-owner of Temple Gate Films, as well as a writer, screenwriter, copy editor, songwriter, singer, and voice actor.

-He has contributed over twenty stories to Chicken Soup for the Soul books (see list and ordering info below) and fiction stories to magazines such as Black Belt, Inside Kung Fu, Nostalgia, Dirt Rag and Whole Life Times.
+He has contributed over twenty-five stories to Chicken Soup for the Soul books (see list and ordering info below) and fiction stories to magazines such as Black Belt, Inside Kung Fu, Nostalgia, Dirt Rag and Whole Life Times.

 Black Belt magazine ended a 20+ year ban on fiction to print his story, The Master's Short-Lived MMA Career, which one reviewer later called "a masterpiece."